 - For people of all ages who are experiencing symptoms of a life-limiting illness.

-TO PROVIDE QUALITIVE PALLIATIVE CARE, THE FOLLOWING ARE ESSENTIAL:
+TO PROVIDE QUALITY PALLIATIVE CARE, THE FOLLOWING ARE ESSENTIAL:

 - Pain & symptom control.
 Pain is the most feared symptom and is very distressing for the patient & their family.
-Individual pain assessment and treatment is offered.
+Individual pain assessment and treatment are offered.

 Making a Difference